SynergyUSAllc/SynergyVTUploader/README.md

 Malware signatures are updated frequently by Virus Total as they are distributed by antivirus companies, this ensures that SynergyVTUploader uses the latest signature sets without the need of updates.

-SynergyVTUploader can automatically upload to Virus Total any file you want and does all the work for you with with just a click.
+SynergyVTUploader can automatically upload to Virus Total any file(s) you want and does all the work for you with with just a click.

 All you have to do by yourself is register for a free API key at [VirusTotal - Join us](https://www.virustotal.com/gui/join-us) , copy and paste it to the APIkey.txt file (included in the zip file) just once and you are ready to upload your files for check.